Protest Your 2026 Tarrant County Property Taxes

 Property tax rates vary significantly across Tarrant County.
 Fort Worth, Arlington, Southlake, Colleyville, Keller, and Grapevine each have different combinations of city, school, and special district rates.
 What all Tarrant County homeowners share is the right to protest their assessed value - and the data shows it works.

-Values declined 2.9% year-over-year in the most recent data, but TAD's assessed values may not fully reflect that correction.
-Whether your home is in the historic neighborhoods near downtown Fort Worth, the suburban communities of Mansfield and Burleson, or the higher-value areas of Southlake and Colleyville, protesting your TAD assessment ensures you're only paying taxes on what your property is actually worth.
+Tarrant County home values declined about 2.9% year-over-year in the most recent data, while TAD's assessed values remain frozen at 2024 levels.
+For many homeowners, the frozen value is now above current market, which is a strong basis for a protest on market value.
+Unequal appraisal - where your home is valued higher than the median of comparable, similarly-situated properties - is a second protest ground that the freeze does not affect.
+Whether your home is in the historic neighborhoods near downtown Fort Worth, the suburban communities of Mansfield and Burleson, or the higher-value areas of Southlake and Colleyville, protesting your TAD assessment ensures you are only paying taxes on what your property is actually worth.

 For official property tax information, visit the TAD website or the Texas Comptroller's Property Tax page.